Commercial Real Estate · Bergen County

 Bergen County NJ Commercial Real Estate Market Overview

 Bergen County’s commercial real estate market reflects a combination of retail strength, office demand, and industrial activity driven by major transportation corridors and proximity to New York City.
-Below is a snapshot of recent commercial sales activity followed by longer-term pricing and volume trends across the county.
+Below is a current market snapshot and a 12-month trend view of pricing and volume across the county.

 Current Bergen County NJ Commercial Market Snapshot